fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/filter.md

 * LessEquals
 * Between

-In this article, we will apply all the above filter operations and check the result based on the data table shown below:
+In this article, we will apply all the above filter operations and check the result based on theDataTableshown below:

 Order Date | Country | Sales | Quantity | Shipping Cost
 ---|---|---|---|---